Yousseflayechi/User-Information-Management-System/README.md

 - Two frames for different categories of user information.
 - Save button to store entered data in the database.
 - User Information Entry:
-ID
+/ ID
-First Name
+/ First Name
-Last Name
+/ Last Name
-Gender
+/ Gender
-Age
+/ Age
-Nationality
+/ Nationality
-Born date
+/ Born date

 - Additional Information:

-Phone Number
+/ Phone Number
-Email
+/ Email
-Country
+/ Country
-City
+/ City
-Zipcode
+/ Zipcode
-Save Button:

 - View and Update:

 Allows users to enter the ID of a user to delete their information.

 - Delete Button: